hms-dbmi/pic-sure-all-in-one/monitoring/README.md

 can also manage it directly with `bash monitoring/start-monitoring.sh` / `bash monitoring/stop-monitoring.sh`.

+## Known issues

+- **macOS / Docker Desktop:** node-exporter's `/:/host:ro,rslave` mount fails
+  to start due to VirtioFS mount-propagation limits in Docker Desktop (error:
+  `path /host_mnt is mounted on /host_mnt but it is not a shared or slave mount`).
+This is expected on macOS; the rest of the stack works normally, and the `node` Prometheus target simply shows as down.
+Node metrics work correctly on Linux hosts (e.g., EC2 all-in-one deployments).

 ## Access

 Grafana is reachable only at `http://127.0.0.1:3001` (never published on a